nextstrain/nextstrain.org/docs/redis.md

         heroku redis:info "$old_instance" -a nextstrain-server | tee redis-info
         heroku addons:info "$old_instance" | tee redis-addon-info

+ 1. Log in to one of the instances (dev,canary,server) if you are not already.

- 1. Disabling writes to Redis by changing its attachment from `REDIS` to `OLD_REDIS` on the apps:
+ 2. Disabling writes to Redis by changing its attachment from `REDIS` to `OLD_REDIS` on the apps:

         for app in nextstrain-{dev,canary,server}; do